 What’s more, though the Emancipation Proclamation meant that black Union servicemembers were finally seen as an official part of the US, they were paid significantly less than white soldiers until 1864, when they were granted equal pay.

-Charles Sumner summarized the experience of many black soldiers in the Civil War in a letter urging African American men to “enlist at once:” “Help to overcome your cruel enemies now battling against your country, and in this way you will surely overcome those other enemies hardly less cruel, here at home, who will still seek to degrade you.”
+Charles Sumner summarized the experience of many black soldiers in the Civil War in a letter urging African American men to “enlist at once” in order to “Help to overcome your cruel enemies now battling against your country, and in this way you will surely overcome those other enemies hardly less cruel, here at home, who will still seek to degrade you.”

 Yet, despite the cruelty faced at home and from the opposition, the 179,000 African Americans involved in the Civil War fought in many grueling battles.
 By the end of the war, 40,000 had died for the cause and 16 were awarded the Medal of Honor.